Will it work in an emergency?

 CHOICE tested the self-managed plan for several devices on the market.
-All of these are worn around the wrist or neck.
+These devices are either worn around the wrist (smartwatch) or neck (pendant).

 How we choose what we test

 Why do we choose one personal alarm over another?
-There are a number of reasons for this, but our priority is to test what you will see in the shops.
-That means that sometimes we might not cover that one brand that has one model that's sold 100 units in Australia, and instead focus on the big brand models that you'll most likely see in the retailer.
+There are a number of reasons for this, but our priority is to test what you'll see in the shops.
+That means that sometimes we might not cover a product that has sold few units in Australia, and instead focus on the big brand models that you'll most likely see in the retailer.
 How do we know what's in retailers?
 We check current market figures to see what's selling well.
 We'll also include models that you've requested; if a lot of members want it, we're going to test it.

 When we know what you want, our buyers go out and use member funds to buy the personal alarms from a variety of retailers, then bring them in as-is – this means we get what you'd get, so we can be sure the results are what you'll find, and not 'tweaked' any way.

 How we test

 Our tester Scott O'Keefe undertook several extensive journeys to track each of the devices, testing their mobile network reception, GPS accessibility, and battery life to find which ones perform the best.
 We tested reception in a number of areas, including a shopping centre, a house and a black-spot area.
 We made calls to the device, and sent an SOS from the device.
 Scott also conducted two longer multiple-stop journeys to see whether the GPS tracking functionality was effective throughout busy areas of suburbia.

 Ease of use